 Displaying flags from MSUM Buildings must adhere to the following guidelines:

-Must be approved by the Director of Public Safety by submitting an event request form more than 14 days prior to display.
+Must be approved by the Executive Director of Public Safety & Compliance by submitting an event request form more than 14 days prior to display.

 Must be sponsored by an approved MSUM Department and/or MSUM Organization and identified on the event request form.